sahilpatni95/Recommendations-System/README.md

 install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-### Project Motivation:

-Analyze user behavior and social network data on IBM Watson platform to build a recommendation engine based on to surface content most likely to be relevant to a user.
-This project consisted of building various types of recommendation engines such as rank-based, user-user collaborative filtering, and matrix factorization.

 ### Data: